Coder12a/pvp_revamped/README.md

 3.	*Parry* when a player parry’s an attack all damage and bonus damages are used to mitigate the attack.
 This does not harm the aggressor.
 4.	*Counter* reverses all damage plus bonus damage to the aggressor.
 (Must be within counter duration and full punch only)
 5. *Hasty guard* when you block immediately after being hit you can block the any damage from any angle, but this has a small-time window to activate. (depends on config or tool settings)

+#### takedown
+If enabled full punches can only kill a player.
+Spam punches will only bring the hp to one (half a heart).

 ### effects